fabiog1901/cdsw-install/README.md

 Edit the `azure/azure.conf` file for your environment and requirements.
 Pay special interest to these sections:

 - `provider`: update all Azure IDs with the IDs you used before when you setup Director.
 - `instances > base`: update all env details with proper RG, VNet, etc; you need to set `hostFqdnSuffix` to the `Private DNS domain name` you set while creating the Director instance.
-If you can't find it, you can retrieving from the `/etc/resolv.conf` file.
+If you can't find it, retrieve it:

 ```
 $ cat /etc/resolv.conf